 This study area provides skills in reasoning and argument that are applicable in a wide variety of professions, as well as the opportunity to engage in a reflective appraisal of our place in the universe.

-To study Philosophy you can enrol for the IIE Bachelor of Social Science degree with a major in Philosophy, offered at IIE mSA.
-If direct access to this degree is not possible, you can explore entry through the Social Science stream of our Foundation Programme.
+To study Philosophy you can enrol for the IIE Bachelor of Social Science degree with a study area in Philosophy, offered at IIE MSA.

 Following completion of your three-year Bachelor’s degree, you can articulate into the IIE Bachelor of Social Science Honours with a specialisation in Philosophy and subsequently, a research IIE Master of Philosophy.
 Both these IIE degrees are offered at IIE MSA.